Action News: History

 The "Action News" format was conceived in Philadelphia, Pennsylvania, at WFIL-TV (now WPVI-TV) by news director Mel Kampmann in 1970, as a response to the "Eyewitness News" format that was used on rival station KYW-TV.
 At the time, WFIL-TV was said to be "#4 in a three-station market."

 The main difference between Action News and Eyewitness News was that the former was far more tightly formatted.
 Time limits were placed on packages – for instance, a reporter package could be no longer than 90 seconds.
 This difference enabled the station to cover more stories than its competitors.
 Another key difference was the focus on the surrounding Philadelphia suburban areas – a response to the movement of residents from the city to the suburbs.
 Finally, WPVI placed more emphasis on young talent – while WCAU-TV and KYW-TV used older, well-known news anchors such as Vince Leonard, Tom Snyder, and John Facenda, WPVI had a young Larry Kane as its top anchor.
-Later, the station would add the very popular Jim O'Brien as its main weathercaster.
+Later, the station would add Jim O'Brien as its main weathercaster.

 The format was immediately successful, and after going back and forth with KYW for first place, WPVI took the lead in 1977, which it has held ever since.
 Capital Cities Communications, which acquired WPVI in 1972 and gave the station its current call sign, took the format to most of its other stations.

 One of the major development stations for WPVI's Action News was its Capital Cities sister station, WKBW-TV in Buffalo, New York.
 Under the leadership of news director Irv Weinstein, who had developed his own similar format under the name Eyewitness News, WKBW developed much of the talent that WPVI would later hire to boost them to #1 in the market; anchor Jim Gardner (replacing Larry Kane when he moved to WABC in New York), weatherman Dave Roberts, and voice-over artist Jeff Kaye are the three highest-profile WPVI personalities to have come from WKBW.

 WPIX in New York City, an independent station at the time, picked up the Action News concept (and music) successfully for its 10 p.m. newscast.
 The newscast won numerous awards, but the station never approached the ratings of longtime leader WNEW-TV (now WNYW).

 In 2002 and 2003 (respectively), WFTS-TV in Tampa, Florida and KSHB-TV in Kansas City, Missouri (both owned by the E. W. Scripps Company) became the first stations in the country to identify themselves using Action News as full-time station branding (for both local newscasts and entertainment programming) with no station number.